batmany13/getting_started/devops.md

 ### Our Deployment Model

+We are experimenting with Heroku Pipelines for our deployment model.
+Pipelines only have 3 stages, "review -> stage -> prod".
+This is the model we are using

-* Each branch gets built on Semaphore and tested
+* Each branch gets tested on Semaphore app
+* Pull request is created, a review app is available but not automatically created
-* Merge branch into master after a PR
+* Merge the branch into master after a PR
-* Heroku it is then "automatically" deployed into production
+* Semaphore runs again
+* Stage gets automtically deployed the changes
+* Any additional testing can be done
+* Promote the change from stage->prod, be sure to review the changes

 ### Post mortem analysis